How to design a U-shaped kitchen

 Narrow kitchens will benefit from a gloss kitchen effect across the cabinets and storage units; the light available both naturally and artificially will bounce from the surface, making the room feel brighter and more open.

-In this instance, the size and shape of the room can be used to determine a colour scheme.
+In this instance, the size and shape of the room can be used to determine a kitchen colour scheme.

 Smaller kitchens would benefit from light shades of white or cream for the main cupboards, with a soft wood worktop made of matt oak or beech, with this brightness providing the impression of a room much larger than reality.
-Small, sharp splashes of colours can be incorporated through accessories and appliances, as well as window blinds and fresh flowers, for those who prefer a cosier effect.
+Small, sharp splashes of colours can be incorporated through kitchen accessories and appliances, as well as window blinds and fresh flowers, for those who prefer a cosier effect.

 Dark worktops in granite, quartz or American walnut will create a dramatic finish, and those with enough room for a kitchen island or dining set can finish the room with a true centrepiece, where they can even use contrasting colour to create a focal point in the room.

 A U-shaped kitchen can work in more kitchen sizes than you may think, and is perfect for those who love to cook.
-By optimising on worktop and storage space, a small kitchen can be transformed into a chef's haven, whilst larger kitchens can use the design to create a social and comfortable dining area.
+By optimising on worktop and storage space, a small U-shaped kitchen design can be transformed into a chef's haven, whilst larger kitchens can use the design to create a social and comfortable dining area.